BSides Charm · 2026

 31d

 What happened to backlog age?
-What happened to the oldest findings?
+What happened to open risk?

 This actually happened

-MTTR increased after we made it a KPI.
+MTTR went up after we made it a KPI.

-MTTR rose because we finally closed the oldest findings.
+MTTR rose because we finally closed older backlog, not just recent work.

 MTTR